Hetta Area Trails

 - From Hetta it is possible to cycle to the village of Näkkälä.
 The route is 26 km long.
 The route is marked and is considered very demanding.

 - Mountain biking in Pallas-Yllästunturi National park

 - More information on mountain biking in Enontekiö (enontekiolapland.com)

 Snowmobile Routes and Tracks

 If you snowmobile along snowmobile tracks within the Hetta Area no permit is needed.
-The tracks in the area are maintained by the municipality of Enontekiö (www.enontekio.fi).
+The tracks in the area are maintained by the municipality of Enontekiö (enontekio.fi, in Finnish).
 The tracks have not yet been officially inspected so riding along them at your own risk.